xathon/logocontest/README.md

 DB_PORT="YOUR_PORT"
 ```
 Also install the dependencies via `composer install`.
+To setup the database, create a database called `logocontest`, edit the database.sql file with the filepath to your local copy of GGS6 Teams.csv (you might need to move it to a path mysql has access to) and enter it with `mysql < database.sql`.

 ## Usage
-Staff can upload logos via the upload.php site.
-On the main page, there's a link to the voting page and to the dynamic results page.
-There, the logos are ranked by their percentage of won matchups.
+On the main page, there's a link to the voting page.
+There is also a dynamic results page, where the logos are ranked by their percentage of won matchups.

 ## To-Do
-* Build a non-ugly frontend
-* Alter collected data as needed
-* Automatically resize logos
+All done!